usaid-cs/yesterday-i-learned/random.md

 1. [Surtax](https://en.wikipedia.org/wiki/Surtax): paying taxes?
 You need to pay a tax based on how much you paid.
 [In 1968, President Johnson enacted a 10% surtax on individual and corporate income to help pay for the cost of fighting the Vietnam War.](http://www.investopedia.com/terms/s/surtax.asp)
 1. [Coasters were originally made of felt, and were put over the glasses to keep flies out.
 Unfortunately they spread germs.](https://www.youtube.com/watch?v=IeBc_3S4gvk) Now they go under glasses.
 That's what "How it's made" said, anyway.
 1. Broccoli came from the Mediterranean, long before the Italians started using tomatoes (which is from Mexico).
-1. On cooking Mexican food ("appropriating Chickpea-American culture"): you shame them if you cook it better than they do.
-But if you cook it worse than they do, you are a disgrace to Chickpea-Americans.
-You can't win.
-Stick to baked potatoes.
 1. Oprah was named "Orpah" after the biblical figure in the Book of Ruth.
 She and [Whitney Houston](https://en.wikipedia.org/wiki/Whitney_Houston) are two completely different people.
 1. You don't mine with wallets.
 You mine with [miners](https://www.reddit.com/r/dogemining/wiki/index/mining_guide).
 1. [There are no pure oil public companies (assumptions?).](https://www.uncommonwisdomdaily.com/the-best-time-to-own-energy-stocks-17766) Energy exploration/production companies usually have both natural gas and oil reserves.